DLR-RM/stable-baselines3/docs/guide/save_format.md

 In `deserialization_mode="safe"`, SB3 uses a restricted unpickler that only allows a fixed allowlist of known-safe types (SB3 classes, gymnasium spaces, numpy types, PyTorch types, cloudpickle internals).
-If a serialized entry references a type outside the allowlist, it is skipped with a warning, and the user must supply a safe replacement via the `custom_objects` argument.
+If a serialized entry references a type outside the allowlist, it throws an error (that is caught), and the user must supply a safe replacement via the `custom_objects` argument or extends the whitelist (see below).

 ```python
 from stable_baselines3 import PPO